sakibmahmud/REST-API-BLOG-POSTS/README.md

 posts.js:  It contains the async function inside which:

-We are making separate API calls to https://api.hatchways.io/assessment/blog/posts for each tag parameter associated with tags parameter of our API.
+We are making separate API calls to a third party API for each tag parameter associated with tags parameter of our API.
 Some examples of valid tag parameters are science, tech, history etc.
 Combining all the results from the API requests above and saving them into the data.json file for record.
 Calling the removeDuplicates() function to make sure there are no repeated posts.
 After that, calling the sortPosts() function that sorts all the posts based on the sortBy and direction parameter.
 If the parameters are not provided , the posts will be sorted based on the ids.